theseanco/Novel-Address-Book/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+As deleting entries was not part of the spec I haven't added it, but it can be done by sending a DELETE request to `https://novel-address-book-backend.herokuapp.com/addresses/:id`.
+IDs can be found by looking at the database.

 ## File structure

 - The root of the project contains the App and index.js, which are mostly display components